karloscarweber/guidebook/README.md

 [] Get default database locations and config.yml stuff working too.
 [] Enter the thing into Git.
 [] Write a Readme.
+[] Finish work on Camping 3.0 so that this gem can be used like legit.